katcipis/sophia/notes/books/soul-new-machine.md

 The desire to build something that has a piece of yourself inside it.
 The kinda of work that gives meaning to life, like the people who used to build cathedrals, building temples to God, building something with a strong sense of purpose.
-In the end the engineers worked for that because they were not well paid and they didn't even got stock options, it was all for the possibility of getting a machine out of the door, a machine with your name on it, and not any machine a good machine.
+In the end the engineers worked for that ideal, because they were not well paid and they didn't even got stock options, it was all for the possibility of getting a machine out of the door, a machine with your name on it, and not any machine, a good machine.

 Lots of awesome stuff happened, like the engineer who built a full simulator of the machine in two months just because they really needed it and he